-List Your Unit at the Right Price
+List Your Unit at the Right PriceList Your Unit at the Right Price

-Make Your Unit Visually Attractive Online
+Make Your Unit Visually Attractive OnlineMake Your Unit Visually Attractive Online

 An overwhelming majority of prospective tenants start their home search online.
-The photos you post of your unit are going to be the first impression they receive, so they should highlight your property’s best assets.
+The photos you post of your unit will be the first impression they receive, so they should highlight your property’s best assets.
 If there is a spacious living room with great light, show it off!
 Investing in professional photography for more high-end units will make your online advertisements look even better, attracting the best tenants.